What is sexual harassment at work under Florida law?

 This form of sexual harassment involves severe or pervasive use of unwelcome and offensive language, sexual images or physical touching that a reasonable person would find to be objectionable.
 Not every sexual innuendo, joke or act will rise to the level of legally prohibited sexual harassment.
 However, a substantial number of inappropriate comments or offensive acts can give rise to a sexual harassment claim.
 Where the hostile environment is being created by co-workers, as opposed to supervisors or managers, and where no other adverse action has occurred (such as reduction on pay, demotion or termination), the employee may be required to follow the employer’s policies by reporting the harassment to the designated manager or Human Resources representative and allowing the employer a reasonable opportunity to investigate the matter and remedy the situation.

-For further information regarding sexual harassment claims, as well as other employment law matters, please fill out the Case Evaluation (How Can We Help You?) form on the left side of this page.
+For further information regarding sexual harassment claims, as well as other employment law matters, please fill out our contact form.